Federal rulings out of Kansas, Missouri put Biden student-loan forgiveness on hold

 - Oops!Something went wrong.Please try again later.

-U.S. Secretary of Education Miguel Cardona speaks with families at the Mattie Rhodes Center in Kansas City, Missouri, in September.
-(Annelise Hanshaw/Missouri Independent)
+U.S. Secretary of Education Miguel Cardona speaks with families at the Mattie Rhodes Center in Kansas City, Missouri.
+(Photo by Annelise Hanshaw/Missouri Independent)

-Federal judges in Kansas and Missouri on Monday blocked the full implementation of a student-loan forgiveness program proposed by the Biden administration that was set to launch July 1.
+Federal judges in Kansas and Missouri have blocked the full implementation of a student-loan forgiveness program proposed by the Biden administration that was set to launch July 1.

 The SAVE Plan, an acronym for Saving on a Valuable Education, has been partially rolled out.
 The provisions already in effect may remain, United States District Court for the District of Kansas Judge Daniel Crabtree ruled Monday.
 But elements set for July 1, like reducing payments to 5% of borrowers’ income instead of 10%, are on hold while litigation challenging the program moves forward.